microsoft/code-with-engineering-playbook/docs/design-reviews/recipes/milestone-epic-design-review-template.md

 ## Risks & Mitigations

-* Does the team need assistance from subject matter experts?
+* Does the team need assistance from subject-matter experts?
 * What security and privacy concerns does this milestone/epic have?
 * Is all sensitive information and secrets treated in a safe and secure manner?